-- A. Universal precautions are observed to prevent contact with blood and other potentially infectious body fluids. - B. Personal protective equipment (PPE) - 1.
-PPE is provided without cost to employees, and will be used during any cleanup or response to an incident where blood or OPIM may be present. - 2.
+- 1. PPE is provided without cost to employees, and will be used during any cleanup or response to an incident where blood or OPIM may be present. - 2.
 Examples include gloves, eyewear with side shields, gowns, lab coats, aprons, shoe covers, face shields, and masks.
 All personal protective equipment is fluid resistant. - 3.
 Bloodborne Pathogen Personal Protection Kits are available in laboratories, the University Police Department, and the Office of Safety & Risk Management. - 4.
-PPE should be removed prior to leaving the contaminated area, and disposed of properly in a biohazard waste container. - C. Work practice controls shall be used to eliminate or minimize exposure. - 1.
-Flush affected skin or mucous membranes with soap and water or flush with water as soon as possible after exposure to blood or OPIM. - 2.
+PPE should be removed prior to leaving the contaminated area, and disposed of properly in a biohazard waste container.

+C. Work practice controls shall be used to eliminate or minimize exposure.

+- 1. Flush affected skin or mucous membranes with soap and water or flush with water as soon as possible after exposure to blood or OPIM. - 2.
 Wash hands and any other potentially contaminated skin area with soap and water immediately after removing gloves or other PPE. - 3.
 Use waterless disinfectants first if soap and water are not immediately available, and then wash hands with soap and water as soon as feasible. - 4.
 Pull back and secure long hair with a clip or other device to keep it off of your face prior to putting on gloves to avoid the necessity of brushing it out of the way with gloves that may be potentially contaminated. - 5.
 Avoid touching eyewear while wearing gloves to further reduce exposure. - 6.
 Do not eat, drink, apply cosmetics, smoke, use smokeless tobacco, or handle contact lenses in areas where there is a reasonable likelihood of exposure (i.e., evidence area). - 7.
 Do not store food or beverages in or around areas such as refrigerators, freezers, shelves, cabinets, on or around bench tops where blood or other potentially infectious materials are present (i.e., evidence area or laboratories). - 8.
 Perform all procedures in which blood or OPIM are present in such a manner as to minimize splashing, spraying, and generation of droplets of these materials. - 9.
-Mouth pipetting of any kind, but specifically to include the suctioning of blood or other potentially infectious materials, is strictly prohibited. - D. Engineering controls are important in eliminating or minimizing employee exposure. - 1.
-Sharps disposal containers. - 2.
-Biohazard containment bags. - 3.
-Biohazard labeling. - 4.
-Handwashing facilities are readily accessible to all employees who have exposure to blood or OPIM.
+Mouth pipetting of any kind, but specifically to include the suctioning of blood or other potentially infectious materials, is strictly prohibited.

+D. Engineering controls are important in eliminating or minimizing employee exposure.

+- 1. Bloodborne pathogen personal protections clean up kits. - 2.
+Sharps disposal containers. - 3.
+Biohazard containment bags. - 4.
+Biohazard labeling. - 5.
+Handwashing facilities are readily accessible to all employees who have exposure to blood or OPIM. - 6.
+Antiseptic towelettes or waterless disinfectants are used when handwashing facilities are not available.